-Aligned with Make in India, promoting cost efficiency, quality, and job creation
+Aligned with Make in India,

 Our manufacturing strategy remains deeply rooted in the principles of the Make in India initiative.
 By investing in domestic capacity, particularly in opalware and borosilicate glass, we are not only reducing reliance on imports but also promoting job creation, innovation, and quality manufacturing at scale.
 These efforts support national priorities by fostering industrial growth, enhancing local value addition, and positioning Borosil as a competitive exporter of consumer products.
 Our products are designed, developed, and largely manufactured in India, strengthening our commitment to cost-efficient, high-quality, and inclusive growth.